johndimm/react-postgres-without-orm/README.md

 ## Hiding SQL from javascript

+An ORM lets you embed SQL in your javascript.
 But it's awkward to compose complex SQL command strings in javascript.
-The approach here is to hide the SQL from javascript by calling only stored procedures and user-defined functions.
+The approach here is to hide the SQL by calling only stored procedures and user-defined functions in javascript.
 The queries themselves live in the database.

 There are two kinds of queries that are done in javascript.